chandrajob365/Compass/README.md

 ## Nearest changes:

-* Support for portrait layout
+* Support for landscape layout
 * Insert an instructon about how to calibrate device sensors
 * Support for service worker in safari mobile